teotiger/plutil/docs/is_leap_year.rst

 ===================== =====================
 Parameter             Description
 ===================== =====================
-A_YEAR                The date to check.
+A_DATE                The date to check.
 ===================== =====================